The Culture Programme

 The cultural importance of videogames is not widely recognised amongst policy-makers, funding sources and the media:

 - There is little reliable, up-to-date data on the cultural impact of games on British society.

-- Focus and research into games as culture by other arts bodies has been limited to date, and what data there is on diversity in games is patchy.
+- Focus, funding and research into games as culture by most arts bodies has been limited to date, and what data there is on diversity in games is unreliable

 - The media often mishandles or misrepresents games as negative, rather than covering games like other equally complex cultural media such as film and television.

-- There is negligible public funding for the preservation of nearly 40 years of games heritage in the UK.
+- There is little public funding for the preservation of nearly 40 years of games heritage in the UK, although we are delighted with Art Fund’s groundbreaking support for the Videogame Heritage Society SSN.

 Support for the BGI’s Culture programme